YosysHQ/prjtrellis/README.md

 # Process

-The documentation is done through a "black box" process were XXXXX is asked to generate a large number of designs which then used to create bitstreams.
+The documentation is done through a "black box" process were Diamond is asked to generate a large number of designs which then used to create bitstreams.
 The resulting bit streams are then cross correlated to discover what different bits do.